WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

-\paragraph{Preprocessing} This section details the preprocessing steps taken to bring the SEDFx dataset from its raw form to its final form used in WOODS.
-The rawSEDFx dataset contains data from 2 machines, both with different channels and sampling frequency characteristics.
-We use the data from those two machines and use the four channels they have in common.
-Next, we resample the data to a standard sampling frequency of 100Hz for both machines.
+\paragraph{Preprocessing} This section details the preprocessing steps taken for the SEDFx dataset.
+The raw SEDFx dataset contains data from 2 machines with different channels and sampling frequency characteristics.
+We use the data from both machines and keep only the four channels they have in common.
+First, we resample the data to a standard sampling frequency of 100Hz for both machines.
 We then apply a bandpass filter from 0.3Hz to 30Hz.
-This bandpass filter removes frequency bands generally regarded as uninformative for sleep stage classification.
+This bandpass filter removes frequency bands generally considered uninformative for sleep stage classification.
 Next, we crop the unlabeled onset and end of the complete recordings.
-Next, we split the multiple-hour entire time series of sleep into shorter sequences of 30 seconds for training.
-Finally, we then detrend the data and normalize the data with a standard scaler, applied to channels individually.
+Next, we split the nights of sleep into shorter sequences of 30 seconds for training and testing.
+Finally, we detrend the data and normalize the 30 second recordings with a standard scaler applied to channels individually.

 \paragraph{Domain information} The data from the different machines consists of data from disjoint sets of participants.
-Table~\ref{table:sedfx_domain_proportions} details the number of participants per domain and some demographic information; most of which had two nights of sleep recorded.
+Table~\ref{table:sedfx_domain_proportions} details the number of participants per domain and some demographic information.
 Table~\ref{table:sedfx_domain_proportions} details the proportion of samples and labels across domains.

 \paragraph{Architecture choice} For this dataset, we use a deep convolution network model as defined in work from~\citet{braindecode}.
-We use the implementation of the BrainDecode~\citet{braindecode} Toolbox.
+We use the implementation of the BrainDecode~\cite{braindecode} Toolbox.
 We chose this model because it is the perfect combination of performance, stability, and recognition from the EEG community.
+The implementation is available at \url{https://github.com/TNTLFreiburg/braindecode}.